zdravkov/kendo-docs/getting-started/web/appearance-rtl.md

 2. It causes the **Kendo UI** web widgets to change their layout in accordance with common RTL conventions.
 The `kendo.rtl.css` stylesheet is required for this to happen.
 3. Widget scripts detect RTL mode via this class whenever necessary, so that the widgets change their behavior accordingly.

+## Notes on layout

+* Vertical scrollbar position may be on the left or right side, depending on the used browser.
+This cannot be controlled with CSS or script.
-Note that the Pager widget and the Grid pager do not reverse the order of the page number buttons.
+* The Pager widget and the Grid pager do not reverse the order of the page number buttons.
+* The ListView layout depends entirely on the defined template.
+The widgets does nothing to convert an existing LTR template to RTL layout.
+If a `k-rtl` CSS class is present and applied to a wrapper element, text direction will be reversed, but not floats, margins, paddings, etc.
+* The Splitter does not reverse the order of its panes in RTL mode.